 - You will compete against other novices in different car classes

 - Winner will be the driver with lowest RTP/Pax adjusted time for the day.

 - You may compete as a Novice for 2 seasons, or until you win Rookie class 3 times.

-- A Rookie competitor may choose to move into class competition at any time, but may not move back to Rookie.
+- A Novice competitor may choose to move into class competition at any time, but may not move back to Rookie.